-- 1. If there is a RAID super capacitor module installed on the bottom of the air baffle, connect it to the RAID adapter with the extension cable that comes with the RAID super capacitor module. - 2.
+- 1. If you have removed a RAID super capacitor module, reinstall it and connect it to the RAID adapter with the extension cable.
+See "Install a super capacitor module on the air baffle" on page 317. - 2.
+If you have removed a GPU, reinstall it.
+See "Install a GPU adapter" on page 179. - 3.
 Complete the parts replacement.
-See "Complete the parts replacement" on page 230.
+See "Complete the parts replacement" on page 382.